CityofToronto/bdit_data-sources/collisions/Readme.md

   privacy concerns.
 The most egregious of these are only available in the original Oracle database, and have already been removed in the MOVE server data.
+- TPS and CRC send collision records once they are reported and entered into their respective databases, which often leads to collisions being reported months, or even years, after they occurred.
+TPS and CRC will also send changes to existing collision records to eg. correct data entry errors or update the health status of an injured individual.
+Moreover, staff at Data & Analytics are constantly validating collision records, writing these changes directly to the Oracle database.
+Therefore, one **cannot compare** historical control totals on eg. the number of individuals involved with recently-generated ones.

 ### Collision Factors